 Step 10 - File Form 3:

-this has to be filled within 30 days from the date of receiving Certificate of Incorporation along with LLP agreement as a attachment.
+this has to be filled within 30 days from the date of receiving the Certificate of Incorporation along with the LLP agreement as an attachment.

 - The ROC will remove the name data of the existing Private Limited Company

-- The status of existing Private Company will be changed to “dissolved”.
+- The status of the existing Private Company will be changed to “dissolved”.

-- There will no right of private limited company on the assets, properties, rights, interests etc. as all of these will be transferred and owned by LLP.
+- There will be no right of a private limited company on the assets, properties, rights, interests etc. as all of these will be transferred and owned by LLP.

-- The conversion will not impact on the existing liabilities, contracts, agreements and employment.
+- The conversion will not impact the existing liabilities, contracts, agreements and employment.

-LLP is considered as more convenient entity for running a business over a company in terms of the compliance and taxation.
+LLP is considered as more convenient entity for running a business over a company in terms of compliance and taxation.
 LLPs are more considered by new or small entrepreneurs.
-It is mostly suitable for the professionals, consulting firms.
+It is mostly suitable for professionals, and consulting firms.

-If anyone has an entity registered as private limited company and want to convert it into LLP, then they can free to do that with just filing of forms.
+If anyone has an entity registered as a private limited company and wants to convert it into LLP, then they can be free to do that with just filing of forms.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.